Managed Service Provider (MSP) Insurance

 Logos of Insureon's business insurance carrier partners

 Your clients rely on you to run their technology smoothly, but if something goes wrong, your business could take the blame.
-Insurance can cover legal costs if a client sues over downtime, or help pay for data breach recovery expenses.
-Some policies may be required by state laws or client contracts.
+Business insurance can cover legal costs if a client sues over downtime, a security breach, or undelivered services.
+Some policies may be required by laws and contracts.

 Two employees for a managed service provider (MSP) collaborate on a project.